jefflai0101/Stock-Analysis/README.md

 - To filter companies with criteria

-- To help understand the recent development of the company with company announcements (Incomplete)
+- To help understand the recent development of the company with company announcements (In Progress)

 ##Setup for the system